N-Acetyl-Cysteine Ethyl Ester – Product Details

 N-Acetyl-Cysteine Ethyl Ester (NACE) is a versatile and widely used compound with a molecular weight of 163.2 g/mol.
 It is also the esterified form of N-acetyl-L-cysteine that increases cellular permeability and generates NAC and cysteine.
 It has the potential to replace NAC as a mucolytic agent and as an antioxidant related to the powerful antioxidant glutathione.

-In vivo and in vitro, N-acetyl cysteine (NAC) is used a lot as a nutritional supplement and as an antioxidant and a potent protective antioxidant that helps to protect cells from oxidative damage.
+In vivo and in vitro, N-acetyl cysteine (NAC) is used a lot as a potential nutritional supplement and as an antioxidant and a potent protective antioxidant that helps to protect cells from oxidative damage.
 NAC is a precursor of L-cysteine, which is needed for the biosynthesis of glutathione content.
 As it directly eliminates free radicals, particularly oxygen radicals.
 It is also proposed as a potential treatment for various diseases caused by the production of free oxygen radicals.
 Additionally, it is a safe and long-lasting mucolytic medication that softens thick mucus discharges.
 It has been used alone or in conjunction with other drugs to treat a variety of diseases.[<R>] NACE is a powerful antioxidant that helps to increase intracellular glutathione levels.

 |N Acetyl-Cysteine Ethyl Ester Powder|